cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 ... and other tasks and procedures.

 The documentation contains an adequate introduction and overview, but these are buried in the doc and difficult to find.
+The adoption path needs more focus.
+For example, "What's next?" at the end of the Quickstart instructions provides too many unrelated choices.

 The **"happy path"** for etcd is not a simple procedure, but I believe that there is sufficient documentation of the most common use cases (configure and run HA server cluster; set and get key-value pairs via an API from an application) to argue that it is documented.
 Exception: There is a "TBD" under "Installation as part of Kubernetes installation".

 Task and tutorial content is **clearly named according to user goals**.

+Tutorials have animated graphics of command line activity that adds nothing of value to the explanation and is very distracting.
+Replace with a listing of the output if necessary, but remove the animation.

 **Escalation paths** are clearly described in [Reporting bugs](https://etcd.io/docs/v3.5/reporting_bugs/) and [Triage](https://etcd.io/docs/v3.5/triage/).